 Paul Biegel was one of Europe’s most acclaimed and best-loved storytellers, and the author of more than fifty books for children.
 Born in the Netherlands in 1926, he studied law but worked as a comic-strip writer before writing his first novel, The Golden Guitar, in 1960.
 He wrote at a rate of almost a book year for nearly forty years, producing timeless fantastical tales of dwarves, princesses, witches, robbers and talking animals.
-The Little Captain was first published in 1970 and was Biegel’s bestselling title.
-The King of the Copper Mountains and The Gardens of Dorr are also available from Pushkin Children’s Books.
+The Gardens of Dorr was first published in 1969 and is considered by many to be Biegel’s greatest achievement.
+The King of the Copper Mountains and The Little Captain are also available from Pushkin Children’s Books.